-If you're on a health kick, okay – I understand swapping in some lower-fat ingredients to make that King Ranch Chicken Casserole not-so-heavy.
+If you're on a health kick, okay – I understand swapping in some lower-fat ingredients to make that chicken casserole not-so-heavy.
 But, I implore you to not present that "skinny" casserole to those of us who love the classics pretending that it's the cheesy, comforting original.

-One of the worst trends to cross my plate is, undoubtedly, the concept of avocado-based egg salad.
+One of the most unusual trends to cross my plate is, undoubtedly, the concept of avocado-based egg salad.
 Usually, the addition of this creamy fruit in recipes is used as a replacement for fat.
-In the case of egg salad, it's mayo on the chopping block.
+That means in the case of egg salad, avocado could be replacing mayo.
+Mayonnaise on the chopping block?
 Sure enough, avocado egg salad calls for avocados to take the place of most, if not all, the mayonnaise called for in an egg salad recipe.
-Y'all, the horror!
-And, the end result of a green egg salad yields a foreign-looking tea sandwich.
-Not at this gal's ladies luncheon, thank you.
+Sorry, but this green egg salad has no place at my next ladies' luncheon.

-Please, 2018, do not mess with my Mama's egg salad recipe.
+Let's not mess with my Mama's egg salad recipe.
 Classic, creamy, mayonnaise-based egg salad, a delicacy among Southern cuisine, has very few ingredients.
 There's a reason that it's a favorite among picnics, parties, and church luncheons across the region – it's delicious and dependable.
-Grab about 6 boiled eggs, mash with a potato masher (Mama's trick!), add a hearty dollop of mayonnaise, and squeeze in some yellow mustard.
-A pinch of salt and pepper are all the seasoning you need.
+Grab about 6 boiled eggs, mash with a potato masher (grandmother's trick!), add a hearty dollop of mayonnaise, and squeeze in some yellow mustard.
+A pinch of salt and pepper are all the seasonings you need.
 From here, you can add your red onions, chopped celery, sweet pickle relish, or fresh herbs if you desire.
-But, that creamy, soft, silky egg salad needs no dressin' up.
+But, that creamy, soft, silky egg salad needs no further dressing up.